pay-theory/pay-theory-ui/src/common/Select/README.md

 -   **className**: PropTypes.string
     -   string that allows you to set an additional class name on the outer wrapper of the element
+-   **className**: PropTypes.string
+    -   string that sets the id and data-testid of the select element